openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 This approach may seem to be less complex, but has the potential to cause issues if, for some reason, the webhooks do not work correctly (eg a change is made while the webhook is being restarted).

 To avoid this potential, our approach suggests to have the authoritative annotation exist in only one location, on the Machine API resource.

-### Keep the authoritative annotation on the Cluster API resource

-Instead of keeping the authoritative annotation on the Machine API resource, we could keep it on the Cluster API resource instead.
-This would allow us to reduce the amount of code we are carrying in the forked providers, but would still require some code to be implemented here.
-The code we save would be required to be implemented in the Machine API controllers, so the advantage here is negligible.

-As we expect the Machine API resources to eventually go away, by keeping the annotation on these resources, it will be cleaned up once it is no longer relevant by virtue of removing the API.

 ## Infrastructure Needed